rehierl/node-tree-outliner/6-the-bigger-picture/theoretical-purity.md

 several degrees in several fields of science.

-With that in mind, and with regards to the issue at hand, there seems to be a fundamental misconception of what this involves:
+With that in mind, and with regards to the issue at hand, there seems to be a fundamental misconception of what is involved:

 ```
 users, authors, implementors                   => users